adonaiohesed/adonaiohesed.github.io/_posts/2018-01-07-interview_tip.md

 1. What gets you most excited about the company's future?
 1. What are the common carrer paths in this department?
 1. How has the company changed since you joined?
+1. What’s your favorite part about working here?
+What’s the Team Culture like?
+1. What are the most important things you’d like to see someone accomplish in the first 30, 60, and 90 days on the job?

 ## 전화 오퍼 받을 때
 1. Really excited about the team!
 Thank you for the offer.
 I'll need time to review this, can we speak in a few days?
 In the meantime, I have a few questions for you.